adambraimbridge/n-conversion-forms/docs/PARTIALS.md

 ## Payment term

-Display payment terms for an offer with radio buttons for users to choose between them.
+Display payment terms for an offer with radio buttons for users to choose between.

 ```handlebars
 {{> n-conversion-forms/partials/payment-term options=options }}